Virginia Waterleaf

 Waterleaf family (Hydrophyllaceae)

-Close-up of FlowersDescription: This native perennial plant is 1–2½' tall, branching sparingly.
-The stems are green or reddish green, and glabrous or slightly hairy; when they are present, the hairs are curved or appressed against the stem.
-The alternate leaves are up to 6" long and 4" across (excluding the petioles).
-They are pinnately divided into 3-7 deep lobes and their margins are coarsely toothed or shallowly cleft.
-The lobes of these leaves have acute tips.
-The upper surface of the earliest leaves in spring has small patches of white that are scattered across the upper surface; these white patches don't develop in later leaves.
-Each upper stem terminates in 1 or 2 stalks of flowers.
-These flowering stalks (or peduncles) are quite long and devoid of leaves.
-Each stalk terminates in a dense cyme of flowers about 2" across; each cyme contains about 8-20 flowers.
-Each flower is about 1/3" long, consisting of a corolla with 5 lobes, a hairy green calyx with 5 slender teeth, 5 stamens, and a slender white style that is divided at its tip.
-The corolla is white, pink, or light purple; its oblong lobes spread apart only slightly.
+The stalks terminate in dense cymes of flowers about 1-2" across; each cyme contains about 8-20 flowers.
+Each flower is about 8-12 mm. long, consisting of a corolla with 5 lobes, a hairy green calyx with 5 linear teeth, 5 stamens, and a slender white style that is divided at its tip.
+The corolla is white, pink, or light lavender; its oblong lobes spread apart only slightly when the flower is fully open.
 The stamens are strongly exerted from the corolla and quite conspicuous; they have hairy white filaments and brownish anthers.
-The blooming period usually occurs during late spring to early summer and lasts about 1 month; some plants may bloom a little earlier or later than this.
-Each flower is replaced by a seed capsule that splits open to release the seeds.
+The pedicels of the flowers are up to 12 mm. (½") in length; they are terete and glabrous to short-pubescent.
+The blooming period occurs during late spring to early summer, lasting about 3-4 weeks; some plants may bloom a little earlier or later than this.
+Each flower is replaced by a seed capsule that splits open to release its seeds.
 The root system consists of a tuft of fibrous roots and rhizomes.
 Occasionally, this plant forms colonies.

 Photographic Location: Busey Woods in Urbana, Illinois.